Park Baptist Church is comprised of baptized believers in the Lord Jesus Christ.

 Rev. Kiehn began his ministry at Park Baptist Church on July 1 st, 2012.
 He most recently served as the Residential Director of the New Horizons Family Center, a group home for teenage mothers and their children in the foster care system.
 He graduated with a B.A. in Intellectual History from the University of Pennsylvania and received his Masters of Divinity at Southeastern Baptist Theological Seminary and is currently pursuing his PhD in North American Missiology as SEBTS as well.
 He is the author of two books, The Lord Calls Sinners and Guard Your Soul.
 Rev. Kiehn started his career through the Teach for America program, teaching both High School History and Mathematics at Dunbar Senior High School in Washington, D.C.
 Following his teaching career, Rev. Kiehn took over leadership of the Fellowship of Christian Athletes in Washington, D.C.
 He is married to his beautiful wife, Ellen, and they have three children, Elizabeth, John David and Olivia.

-Casey Espich - Director of Youth and Outpost Ministry
+Casey Espich - Director of Collegiate Ministry and Outpost

 Casey Espich has been working with the youth at Park Baptist since September of 2013.
 Originally from Kentucky, Casey moved to Rock Hill in 2007 to work with Young Life.
 He graduated from Winthrop in 2016 with a degree in History.
 He has been married to his lovely wife, Anna, for five years.
 They have a son, Abram who was born in 2015.